-Android Enterprise (previously known as Android for Work) was introduced in Android 5.0 as a bridge for making Android devices enterprise usage ready by integrating with mobile device management solutions.
+Android Enterprise (previously known as Android for Work) was introduced in Android 5.0 as a bridge to make Android devices enterprise usage ready by integrating with mobile device management solutions.
 Employees having previously used Android devices personally had virtually no learning curve, as they’re working on OS they’ve previously had experience with.
-Android Enterprise management provides mobile device management solutions with extensive set of features which improves both productivity and security in the enterprise.
+Android Enterprise device management provides mobile device management solutions with an extensive set of features which improve both productivity and security in the enterprise.

 Android Enterprise management provides you with various methods to enroll devices in bulk without any user intervention and minimal admin action.
 These enrollment methods help in quicker onboarding and faster deployment to the production environment.

 This enrollment method is ideal since the devices are corporate-owned, aiding in large scale deployment of devices in bulk while requiring minimal admin/user intervention.
 All that is needed is a one-time setup where you add details of the devices to be enrolled onto the Zero Touch portal which then gets enrolled out-of-the-box on device activation.
 You can also automate the process of adding devices by providing reseller details on the portal.
 This ensures any device purchased from the reseller gets automatically added to the portal providing a complete automated enrollment experience.
 Zero-touch enrollment is supported for specific devices purchased from specific resellers.
 Click to know more about Zero-touch enrollment